athira-g-96/Disaster-Response-Project-Udacity/README.md

 * pickle

 ## Project Description
-This project is a small attempt to classify messages related to disaster so as to increase the efficiency of disaster response.
-Dataset of approximately 30,000 messages was provided by [Figure eight](https://appen.com/).
-The messages in the dataset is categorised into 36 different categories like, 'medical_products','aid_centres','requests' etc.
+This project is a small attempt to classify messages that can inturn increase efficiency of disaster response systems.
+Dataset for the project which consists of 30,000 messages was provided by [Figure eight](https://appen.com/).
+The messages in this dataset is categorised into 36 different categories like, 'medical_products','aid_centres','requests' etc.
-Machine learning model ,Linear SVC is used to classify the messages into these 36 categories.
-A webpage is created using the dataset and model where any user input messages related to a disaster (eg: Need clothing , Shortage in water, Need Medical supplies etc) can be classified.
+Machine learning model (Linear SVC) is used to classify the messages into these 36 categories.
+A webpage is created using the dataset and model where user input messages (eg: Need clothing , Shortage in water, Need Medical supplies etc) can be classified.

 ## File Description